Live in Texas (Linkin Park album)

-Live in Texas is the first live album and third DVD by American rock band Linkin Park, originally released on November 18, 2003.
+Live in Texas is the debut live album and the second DVD by American rock band Linkin Park, released on November 18, 2003, through Warner Records.
 The band's main setlist includes songs from their studio albums Hybrid Theory and Meteora, as well as one song from their remix album Reanimation.
 The live album peaked at #23 on the Billboard 200, and it has sold 1.1 million copies in the United States.
 The audio version of the concert includes 12 out of the 17 tracks.
-At the end of "A Place for My Head", lead singer Chester Bennington breaks guitarist Brad Delson's guitar.
-At the end of the concert, DJ Joe Hahn threw a piece of his equipment on the stage floor.

 Background

 The DVD comes with a bonus CD that features twelve of the songs from the DVD.
 The other five live tracks can be found on the LP Underground 3.0 CD.
 The audio on the CD is mixed differently from the audio on the DVD.
 The DVD/CD comes in two versions: a CD case and, although harder to find, a DVD case.
 Live in Texas was awarded Gold certification in 2003 by the RIAA, only 29 days after the release of album, and Platinum certification in 2007.

 The concert footage was shot on August 2 and August 3 during the Summer Sanitarium Tour 2003 at Reliant Stadium in Houston, Texas, and Texas Stadium in Irving, Texas.
-The video footage is made up of the audio from the Dallas show and video from both the Houston and Dallas shows; because of this the band had to wear the same clothes on two shows, although there are still noticeable differences.
-For example, it can be seen that Mike Shinoda wears two similar but different shirts, Brad Delson's guitar sometimes changes multiple times in the middle of songs from a red PRS to a black Ibanez, Dave Farrell's basses change a few times as well in the middle of songs, as well as lead singer Chester Bennington's shirt soaked with sweat, and it being completely dry the next time he is shown on screen.
+The video footage is made up of the audio from the Dallas show and video from both the Houston and Dallas shows; because of this the band had to wear the same clothes on two shows.

 Lars Ulrich also makes a quick, surprise appearance dressed up as a Hulk-fisted bunny man during "From the Inside".

-In some Asian countries, the package was released with a VCD instead of a DVD.
-The VCD contains identical content.

 The audio versions of "From the Inside" and "Runaway" were released as the b-sides of the "From the Inside" single.
 When "Lying from You" was released as a single, the footage from Live in Texas was used as the song's music video with the studio version dubbed over.

-iTunes

-The live performances of "Points of Authority" and "Lying from You" are available for purchase on iTunes.